sercankulcu/sercankulcu.github.io/_thoughts/why-i-finally-understood-gym-gloves.md

 ---
 title: "Why I Finally Understood Gym Gloves"
 date: 2012-06-28
+description: "A small object like gym gloves can reveal how experience changes what we once judged from outside."
 tags:
   - fitness
   - habits
   - experience
   - everyday-life
   - reflections
 ---

 Some things look ridiculous until the exact moment you need them.
 Gym gloves were one of those things for me.
-At first they seemed unnecessary, almost theatrical—like wearing sunglasses at night.
+At first they seemed unnecessary, almost theatrical, like wearing sunglasses at night.
 You are in a gym, you lift weights, your hands touch metal.
 Surely hands are already designed for holding things.

 Then my hands started developing blisters, and suddenly gym gloves became one of the most logical inventions in human history.